christen-reinhart/ops-reading-notes/Ops 201: Foundations of Computer Operations.md

 3. How can you determine if your system is running a Bash shell?

-- Type “echo” if your system is using Bash as the default shell, it will typically display "/bin/bash" or a similar path to the Bash shell executable.
+- Type “ echo $O ” if your system is using Bash as the default shell, it will typically display "/bin/bash" or a similar path to the Bash shell executable.
 This command shows the name of the currently running shell.
 You can check the version of the Bash shell by typing “--version”.

 4. What makes Bash scripting powerful and why is it considered scriptable?